quillforms/quillforms/readme.txt

 - Track UTM Parameters
 - Zapier integration to connect with 3000+ apps
 - Webhooks
+- Export entries to PDF or attach pdf to emails
 - One time payment and subscriptions with Stripe checkout and Stripe elements
 - One time payment and subscriptions with Paypal checkout and Credit card payments by Paypal
 - One time payment and subscriptions with authorize.net